alatarum/frugen/README.md

 	-C, --chassis-custom <argument>
 		Add a custom chassis information field, may be used multiple times.
+		NOTE: This does NOT replace the data specified in the template.

 	-n, --board-pname <argument>
 		Set board product name.